-Interrogation rooms in Uzbek police stations are to be installed with close-circuit cameras in the wake of the recent death of a detainee who had been severely beaten while in custody.
+Interrogation rooms in Uzbek police stations are to be installed with closed-circuit cameras in the wake of the recent death of a detainee who had been severely beaten while in custody.

 Deputy Interior Minister Rustam Khatamov said on June 24 that the authorities were deeply concerned by the incident that occurred last month in Andijan and that they are taking measures to ensure it cannot be repeated.